Difference Between MySQL vs NoSQL

 A NoSQL database is a non-relational database, which provides a mechanism for storage and retrieval of data.
 In the NoSQL database, data is modeled in means other than the tabular relations used in relational databases.
 NoSQL databases are primarily used in big data and real-time web applications.
-These types of database gain the surge in their popularity in the early twenty-first century.
+These types of databases gain a surge in their popularity in the early twenty-first century.
 A primary reason for this sudden surge can say to be triggered by companies such as Facebook, Amazon, and Google.

 MySQL is one of the widely used SQL Database Management System.
-It can be cited as one of the best RDBMS being used for development of various web-based software applications.
+It can be cited as one of the best RDBMS being used for the development of various web-based software applications.
 MySQL is relational in nature since all the data is stored in different tables and relations are established using primary keys or other keys known as foreign keys.

-A data structure used by NoSQL database is vastly different from those used in a relational database.
+A data structure used by the NoSQL database is vastly different from those used in a relational database.
 Some operations are faster in NoSQL than relational databases like MySQL.
 Data structures used by NoSQL databases can also be viewed as more flexible and scalable than relational databases.
 A primary reason for this different data structure could be driven by the simplicity of design, simpler horizontal scaling to clusters of machines and more control over availability.

 Most of the NoSQL databases are driven by eventual consistency which means database changes are propagated to all nodes within milliseconds, so queries of data might not return updated data immediately, which is a problem called stale reads.
-A central concept of NoSQL database revolves around “document”.
+A central concept of the NoSQL database revolves around “document”.
 While every document-oriented database implementation differs on the details of the definition, but they all assume that documents encapsulate and encode data in some standard formats of encodings.
 Documents are addressed in the database via a unique key that represents the document.
-In addition to the key lookup performed by a key-value store, the database also offered API or a query language that retrieve the documents based on their contents.
+In addition to the key lookup performed by a key-value store, the database also offered API or a query language that retrieves the documents based on their contents.

 Head To Head Comparison Between MySQL vs NoSQL (Infographics)